rachaelkoestartyo/bigquery-emulator/README.md

 # Synopsis

 If you use the Go language as a BigQuery client, you can launch the BigQuery emulator on the same process as the testing process.
-Please imports `github.com/goccy/bigquery-emulator/server` ( and `github.com/goccy/bigquery-emulator/types` ) and you can use `server.New` API to create the emulator server instance.
+Import `github.com/Recidiviz/bigquery-emulator/server` ( and `github.com/Recidiviz/bigquery-emulator/types` ) and you can use `server.New` API to create the emulator server instance.

 See the API reference for more information: https://pkg.go.dev/github.com/goccy/bigquery-emulator